-A numerical aperture is defined as a unitless and dimensionless number that describes the range of angles that a lens can emit or accepts lights.
+A numerical aperture is defined as a unit-less and dimensionless number that describes the range of angles that a lens can emit or accepts lights.

 Can numerical aperture be negative?

 A numerical aperture can not be negative in the sense that an aperture cannot accept or emit a negative amount of light.
-If however, you want to describe emittance or acceptance using positive and negative than it could be.
+If however, you want to describe emittance or acceptance using positive and negative then it could be.